tarantool/tarantool-ruby/README.md

 ## Changelog

+0.1.0 - breaking change: call now issues request in Tarantool17 format.
+        use call16 to issue `call` request to Tarantool16. see tests for difference in returned results.
 0.0.11 - change a way of unix socket option.
         since previos scheme were introduced 12 hours ago, i think it is still safe to change it.